Enalean/tuleap-documentation-en/languages/en/user-guide/ci.rst

 There are currently two ways to proceed:
  - Either `using the CI token`_ of the repository
- - Either `using an access key`_ of a user belonging to a user group authorized to set build statuses.
+ - Or `using an access key`_ of a user belonging to a user group authorized to set build statuses.

 To do so, go into repository *Settings > CI Builds*: